-To help your firm avoid inadvertent breaches of the Probate Regulations, we have highlighted some of the common breaches we see.
+To help your firm avoid inadvertent breaches of the Legal Services Regulations, we have highlighted some of the common breaches we see.
 These issues can lead to potential regulatory action and interruption of probate services so it’s important that you take note to ensure your firm avoids these common pitfalls.

 Keeping us informed